 Beginning in 1912, Monet began to go blind with cataracts.
 He used even larger canvases and painted fewer details.

 In his later water lily series, Monet abandoned any attempt at formal composition.
 There was no focal point.
-The fragmented paintings command the viewers’ attention, pulling them in Monet’s time-space continuum.

 Half a lifetime away from the man who trailed into Giverny poor and with an uncertain future, a successful and prosperous Monet succumbed to lung cancer at the age of 86.
-Rejecting the pomp of a state funeral, Monet was buried in this local graveyard with only family and close friends in attendance.

-Monet in Paris: Where To Find His Paintings
+Monet In Paris: Where To Find His Paintings

 Musee d’Orsay